 We grant trade credit, generally without collateral, to our customers for the purchase of our services.
 We have in the past, and may in the future, have difficulty collecting receivables from customers, particularly those experiencing financial difficulties.
 Our customers in the T&D segment include investor-owned utilities, cooperatives, private developers, government-funded utilities, independent power producers, independent transmission companies, industrial facility owners and other contractors.
-Our customers in the C&I segment include general contractors, commercial and industrial facility owners, local governments and developers located primarily in the western United States.
+Our customers in the C&I segment include general contractors, commercial and industrial facility owners, local governments and developers located in our regional markets.
 Our customers also include special purpose entities that own T&D projects which do not have the financial resources of traditional transmission utility operators.
 Consequently, we are subject to potential credit risk related to changes in business and economic factors.
 Due to our work on large construction projects, a few customers sometimes may comprise a large portion of our receivable balance at any point in time.
 If any of our major customers experience financial difficulties, we could experience reduced cash flows and losses in excess of current allowances provided.
 In addition, material changes in any of our customers' revenues or cash flows could affect our ability to collect amounts due from them.

-We may not be able to compete for, or work on, certain projects if we are not able to obtain the necessary bonds.
+We may not be able to compete for, or work on, certain projects if we are not able to obtain any necessary bonds, letters of credit, bank guarantees or other financial assurances.